Why is this medication prescribed?

 Some side effects can be serious.
 If you experience this symptom, stop taking naloxegol and call your doctor immediately :

-- severe or worsening stomach pain
+- severe or worsening stomach pain and diarrhea

 Naloxegol may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.